awslabs/gluonts/docs/community/devsetup.md

 This will install all required packages with pip and setup a Git hook that does automated type and style checks when you try to create a new Git commit.

-When you create commits on a branch, you can disable these checks for a with the ``--no-verify`` Git commit option.
+When you create commits on a branch, you can disable these checks temporarily with the ``--no-verify`` Git commit option.

 [pyenv]: https://github.com/pyenv/pyenv